Universality of Benign Overfitting in Binary Linear Classification: Recovering existing results for sub-Gaussian mixture models

 \begin{sloppypar} First, both existing results only consider specialized settings.
 Both of them hold only under $\Tr(\Sigma) \gtrsim n\|\boldsymbol{\mu}\|^2$, which can be regarded as a special case of the regime (i) in Theorem~\ref{thm:sGnoisymain}.

-Furthermore, compared to Theorem 4 in \cite{JMLR:v22:20-974}, our bound is tighter by a factor of $n$ in the exponential and holds under substantially weaker assumptions: they further assume $\Tr(\Sigma)\asymp p, \|\Sigma\|\asymp 1$, and $\Tr(\Sigma)\gtrsim n^2 \log n \|\Sigma\|$.
-The bound in Theorem 7 of \cite{wang2022binary} matches ours but is limited to isotropic Gaussian mixtures: $\bs z \sim \mathcal{N}(0, I_p)$. \end{sloppypar}
+Furthermore, compared to Theorem~4 in \cite{JMLR:v22:20-974}, our bound is tighter by a factor of $n$ in the exponential and holds under substantially weaker assumptions: they further assume $\Tr(\Sigma)\asymp p, \|\Sigma\|\asymp 1$, and $\Tr(\Sigma)\gtrsim n^2 \log n \|\Sigma\|$.
+The bound in Theorem~7 of \cite{wang2022binary} matches ours but is limited to isotropic Gaussian mixtures: $\bs z \sim \mathcal{N}(0, I_p)$. \end{sloppypar}

-Theorem 7 in \cite{wang2022binary} can be also regarded as a special case of Theorem~\ref{thm:sGnoisymain} under the regime (i).
+Theorem~7 in \cite{wang2022binary} can also be regarded as a special case of Theorem~\ref{thm:sGnoisymain} under the regime (i).
 However, although their result is restricted to the regime $\Tr(\Sigma) \gtrsim n\|\boldsymbol{\mu}\|^2$, their assumption which corresponds to our assumption \eqref{eq:trcond} is weaker.
 This discrepancy comes from their isotropic Gaussian assumption, namely, they assume $\boldsymbol{z} \sim \mathcal{N}(0, I_p)$.
-In fact, they were able to establish sharper result than Lemma~\ref{lemm:esGOmega1} using the special property of the inverse Wishart distribution.
-The argument using properties of the inverse Wishart distribution can be found in Lemma 21, \cite{Muthkumar2020class}.
+In fact, they were able to establish a sharper result than Lemma~\ref{lemm:esGOmega1} using the special property of the inverse Wishart distribution and further properties of isotropic Gaussian distributions.
+The argument using properties of the inverse Wishart distribution can be found in \citet[][Lemma~21]{Muthkumar2020class}.

+Lastly, we note that \cite{frei23-COLT} studied benign overfitting in binary linear classification on a different data distribution model.
+A similar result is further established for shallow neural networks by \cite{pmlr-v178-frei22a} for the weak signal regime under a stronger data distribution assumption than sub-Gaussianity.

 Similarly, we can also establish corresponding results for the noiseless sub-Gaussian mixture model by applying Theorem~\ref{thm:noiseless-main} and Lemma~\ref{lemm:esGboundsevents}.